If you have an enlarged prostate, your treatment plan will be determined by how severe your symptoms are.

 If you are prescribed one of these medications, you may experience an immediate improvement in symptoms.
 However, you'll need to take it for at least six months to get the maximum benefit, and your doctor will need to monitor you every year.

-Use condoms if you are sexually active, because if a man with prostate enlargement impregnates a woman, there is a risk that the baby could develop birth defects.
+Use condoms if you are sexually active, because both finasteride and dutasteride can have an adverse affect on your sperm.
+If you get a woman pregnant, there is a risk the baby could develop birth defects.

 - impotence (inability to get an erection)